 - 1. How does technology guide today's society? - 2.
 What knowledge, skills, and processes should the student gain by completing the technology and society objective? - 3.
 How will membership and participation in the Technology Student Association (TSA) contribute to the student's mastery of the course objectives and ITEA's Standards for Technological Literacy? - 4.
 What safety considerations should be emphasized? - 5.
-What is design, the design process and how is it applied to problem solving? - 6.
+What is design the design process and how is it applied to problem solving? - 6.
 How do you apply the design process to solve problems? - 7.
-What tools should be used to operate and maintain technology products?
+What tools should be used to operate and maintain technology products? - 8.
+What impacts does technology have on society?

-- 8. What impacts does technology have on society? - 9.
-What importance does measurement play in technological systems - 10.
-What knowledge, skills, and processes should the student gain by completing objectives for The Designed World? - 11.
-How will membership and participation in the Technology Student Association (TSA) contribute to the student's mastery of the course objectives and ITEA's Standards for Technological Literacy? - 12.
-How will membership and participation in the Technology Student Association (TSA) contribute to the student's consideration of the needs for a balance between technical skills and knowledge when planning for a future career? - 13.
+- 9. What knowledge, skills, and processes should the student gain by completing objectives for The Designed World? - 10.
+How will membership and participation in the Technology Student Association (TSA) contribute to the student's mastery of the course objectives and ITEA's Standards for Technological Literacy? - 11.
+How will membership and participation in the Technology Student Association (TSA) contribute to the student's consideration of the needs for a balance between technical skills and knowledge when planning for a future career? - 12.
 What safety considerations should be understood, respected and emphasized?